 Guinea

-Guinea voted for independence from France, under the leadership of Sekou Toure on 2 October 1958.
 President Toure remained in power until his death in 1984, when he was succeeded by Lansana Conte in a bloodless coup.
 Immediately after Conte’s death in 2008, military officers installed Captain Moussa Dadis Camara as president and promised to hold elections within two years.
-A presidential poll held on 27 June 2010 was widely viewed as the first free election since independence, and was won by Alpha Conde, who has since postponed legislative elections indefinitely, citing the need to establish democratic standards and transparency first.
-Political violence flared in May 2013 over opposition to the manner of voter list compilation.
+A presidential poll held on 27 June 2010 was won by Alpha Conde, who remained in power until he was removed by a coup in 2021.
+Political violence flared in 2013 and again in 2019-2020.